 1-9 credits (4-36 lab hrs/wk).
-Gain on-the-job experience in coordinator-approved shop situations that closely parallel field of study.
+Gain on-the-job experience in coordinatorapproved shop situations that closely parallel field of study.
 Work overseen by supervisor and coordinator.
-Seminar arranged by supervisor.
+Seminar arranged by. supervisor.
 May be substituted for MFG280.
 See Manufacturing Technology degree.
+Prerequisite: Instructor consent.